“A great man is always willing to be little.”

 It’s an understatement to say this prayer struck me deeply.
 I have felt its echo through me since.
 At the time this was shared with me I’d been reaching back into my Quaker roots and into the practice or attitude of selflessness and humility.
 In Quaker philosophy and silence, I had been meditating on the presence of smallness.

 The spirit of big it seems, always wants to be bigger.
 And as most of us have observed, it tends to consume things and other beings/people in order to get bigger.
-Often what is consumed are many things we see as ‘small’.

 In the weeks that followed the prayer I’d received about becoming smaller, it began to seep in more and more – the spirit of small, and the spirit of big.
 It seemed to be the answer my soul had been seeking for many years now, always feeling that this race was not something I wanted to be a part of.
 The prayer to be small, for the sake of my happiness, peace, and for the happiness and peace of all beings, rose up from a place that had been residing within me for as long as I can remember.
 The desire to remain hidden or in the background is unusual for a confident person that feels so comfortable teaching – but there it had been nevertheless all my life, and still where I find the most peace.
-Slowly the understanding that trying to be big does not help anyone, had rooted deeply within my heart.

 “Humility does not mean you think less of yourself.
 It means you think of yourself less.” – Ken Blanchard